Apple received $250bn dividend from Irish subsidiary in 2019

 For a better experience use Google Chrome, Firefox or Microsoft Edge.

-An Irish subsidiary of global tech giant Apple paid dividends of almost $250 billion (€213 million) to its US parent last year, latest accounts show.
+An Irish subsidiary of global tech giant Apple paid dividends of almost $250 billion (€213 billion) to its US parent last year, latest accounts show.

 Apple Operations International Ltd (AOI) paid a dividend of $196.7 billion to Apple Inc in the year to the end of September 28th 2019, and an additional $51.8 billion post the year-end to bring the total payout to $248.5 billion.